- The People. Koreans are a joy — and they will get involved in your trip; we suggest you let them

 You’ll feel it as you browse the boutiques in Gangnam or stroll between gleaming tower blocks and the ocean at Haeundae Beach.
 Or by asking one of the roaming robots for directions at Hyundai, Korea’s first eco-friendly future-concept department store.

-7. The art spills out of galleries and museums into the streets
+7. The art spills out of galleries and museums into the street

 Whilst traversing the Han River, Banpo Bridge turns on its extravagant light and water fountain display each night for a visual display to rival that of the Bellagio.